A-d-i-ti/aws-lectures-/README.md

 everything to know about aws -beginners

 ## what is cloud computing ?!
-- cloud computing is the delivery of computing services -including servers ,storage,databases,networking, software ,analytics and intelligence - over the internet ('the cloud ') to offer faster innovation ,flexible resources and economies of scale .
+- cloud computing is the delivery of computing services -
+- including servers ,storage,databases,networking, software ,analytics and intelligence - over the internet ('the cloud ')
+- offer faster innovation ,flexible resources and economies of scale .

 ### Benefits of cloud computing :
 - faster time to market
 - scalable and flexible